-Choose from only one of the following categories.
-Submissions are due on Friday, June 12, 2020, to give the judge ample time to review the written pieces.
-Submissions may be uploaded on Fair Entry (fairentry.com) in .pdf, .doc, or .docx formats or typewritten on 8 1⁄2 x 11 paper with the exhibitor's name and mailed or dropped off at the Marion County Extension office.
-Submissions must be original and written for the 4-H project.
+COUNTY FAIR INSTRUCTIONS: Choose from ONE of the following categories.
+Submissions are due prior to exhibition date to allow a judge adequate time to read the submissions and provide meaningful review.
+Please check with your local extension office for a specific county deadline.
+Each member may submit only one entry per class.
+Each entry is to be typewritten on 8 1⁄2' x 11' paper and include the exhibitor's name.
+Entries must be original and written for the 4- H project.
 Stories should be double-spaced.
 Poems may be single-spaced.

 - Rhymed Poetry An interpretation of a subject in rhymed verse.
 Submit a collection of three poems. - Free Style Poetry An interpretation of a subject in unrhymed verse.
-Submit a collection of three poems. - Short Story A fiction piece comprised of three basic elements: a theme, a plot and characters.
-Submit one story with a maximum length of 2,000 words. - Essay A short nonfiction composition in which a theme is developed or an idea is expressed.
-Submit one essay with a maximum length of 500 words. - Feature Story A nonfiction human-interest story judged on interest to readers, writing style, readability, and thoroughness of coverage.
+Submit a collection of three poems. - Short Story A fiction piece comprised of three basic elements: a theme, a plot, and characters.
+Submit one story with a maximum length of 2,000 words. - Essay A short nonfiction composition in which a theme is developed, or an idea is expressed.
+Submit one essay with a maximum length of 500 words. - Feature Story Nonfiction human-interest story judged on interest to readers, writing style, readability, and thoroughness of coverage.
 Submit one story with a maximum length of 1,000 words.